 I think digital altitude is a scam and can not recommend it.

 For all those stay at home moms and dads, waiters and waitresses, high school grads, college drop outs and students, passionate creatives and all those in between.
 Are you looking to earn money online?
 Do you think internet marketing is for you?
-If you think so, then check out my recommendation.
-It’s free to get started, no credit card required.
+If you think so, then drop me a line at email@example.com.
+Let’s start a dialog and see if we can help each other.
+I’d love to talk and help in any way I can.

 If you would like to leave a comment or should you have any questions, I really would like to hear from you. drop me a line below and I’ll respond ASAP.